MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

    securityManager.setFeaturePermissionDelegate(NetPermission.class, new CustomPermissionCheckDelegate());

-This code will apply the code inside of the CustomPermissionCheckDelegate#checkPermission(Permission permission, Feature feature) method to all mapped permissions (such as ``NetPermission.class`` for this specific example).
+This code will apply the logic inside of the ``CustomPermissionCheckDelegate#checkPermission(Permission permission, Feature feature)`` method to all mapped permissions (such as ``NetPermission.class`` for this specific example).

 .. _SecurityManager: https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/SecurityManager.html